 After moving back to Montgomery, IXO received its non-profit status and began assisting new international start-ups.
 Following the Beijing Olympics in 2008, IXO grew rapidly requiring Dan to direct the organization full-time as President.
 Dan and his wife Dale live in the mountains of North Carolina in order to lead our Rest And Renewal Ministry for missionaries and Christian leaders.

 Will serves IXO by focusing on Vision, Strategy, and New Initiatives.

 Will Joseph is passionate about seeing individuals and communities flourish.
 Combining his skills in facilitation, human-centered design, community development, entrepreneurship, and pastoral care- Will loves to come alongside all types of individuals and organizations to facilitate their growth.

 He started his journey in the corporate world creating employee training programs and operational systems for McAlister’s Deli and Burger King.
 He later moved to the nonprofit realm supporting hundreds of cause-driven startups in Asia and around the world through the China Partnership and Redeemer City to City.

 In 2012, he co-founded his first business, Wee Care Diaper Service.
 Since then he has co-founded The Meeting House, The Chattanooga Fellows Program, Mission Red Bank, and CO.STARTERS.
-His current efforts include Good Startups, DSIL, and IXO.
+His current efforts include Arohanui Church, Being Well, Emerging Community, and IXO.

-Based in Tennessee (USA), Will adores his wife and two boys.
+Based in Hawkes Bay, New Zealand, Will adores his wife and two boys.
 Together they enjoy travel, storytelling, community, discovering new things, and beauty in all its forms.